 - Galvanized charger plates– To incorporate more silver into the Derby Day tablescape, I layered my DIY boxwood wreaths on top of these galvanized plates.

 - Classic silver julep cups– Derby Day isn’t Derby Day without mint juleps, and mint juleps aren’t mint juleps without classic julep cups!

 - Beaded dinner plates– Kyle and I found our plates at a Home Goods in Maine like… five years ago, so I’m linking a similar set from Pottery Barn!

 - Silverware– No real frills here– just classic silverware.
 Kyle’s dad bought us this set, and we use it daily.

 - Floral centerpiece– I had a lot of fun putting this Kentucky Derby centerpiece together!
 I used a copper vase (wanted to use a plastic silver revere bowl but couldn’t get it in time) and bought some pink roses, white rose lilies, mixed greenery, and baby’s breath from Gerbes.
 Cost me less than $20!

 I also included some mini mint julep kits, too, although I left out the bows, crinkle paper, and paper straws!

 Super cute, right?!
 And I love that I can reuse these DIY boxwood wreath chargers over the holidays, too!

 Thanks so much for reading, y’all!
 As always, please let me know if you have questions about the quality or sizing of any of these Derby Day table decorations.
 I do this for a living, and I’m happy to help!
-Also, who’s going to be watching the race is Saturday?!
+Also, who’s going to be watching the race on Saturday?!
 If you need some fun Derby Day drink ideas, this frozen mint julep punch is to die for!